algolia/instantsearch/docgen/src/guide/Multi_index.md

 * display hits from different indices
 * share a single SearchBox
-* build an autocomplete menu targeting different indices.
-Either manually or using an external autocomplete component (see [`connectAutoComplete`](connectors/connectAutoComplete.html)
+* build an autocomplete menu targeting different indices

 You can use multiple [`<Index>`](widgets/<Index>.html) instances.